DiddiLeija/DiddiLeija.github.io/articles/article-04.md

     session.run('flake8', '--import-order-style', 'google')
 ```

 We have defined two sessions, `tests` and `lint` (actually the names doesn't matter).
-On each session, we use `session.install` and `session.run`, to install
+On each session, we use `session.install` (to install
-the packages to run tests on a virtualenv, and run their commands.
+the packages to run tests on a virtualenv) and `session.run` (run some commands).
-On the example, we are telling `nox` to install `pytest` and `flake8`, to run tests and linters.
+On the example, we are telling `nox` to install `pytest` and `flake8`, to run tests and linters with them.

-`@nox.session` accepts parameters, to customize the test run.
+_Note:_ `@nox.session` accepts parameters, to customize the tests.
 See the reference [here](https://nox.thea.codes/en/stable/config.html#nox.session).

 ## Running `nox`

-On the example, we are reducing steps to run exactly the same.
+On the example, we are reducing steps to run _exactly the same_.
 Instead of running:

 ```
-> pytest
+pytest
   ...
-> flake8 --import-order-style google
+flake8 --import-order-style google
   ...
 ```

 we only have to run:

 ```
-> nox
+nox
   ...
 ```

 You don't even have to install `pytest` or `flake8`!

+`nox` can be used on many other ways, or even on a higher way, but this is the most simple example I can post (he he he...).

 ----